-We have built strong links with our community with visits to local schools and our neighbouring care home to entertain and be entertained.
+We have built strong links with our community with visits to local schools and our neighbouring care home to share a love of literacy.
 The Chesham School's Festival is a highlight of the year and Heritage House is well represented in the procession and also run a stall in the park.